igorkll/syslbuild/gnuboxmaker_readme.md

 a similar program for creating Windows images for embedded devices: https://github.com/igorkll/WinBox-Maker
 if your task requires an even simpler program, you can consider mkbootable: https://github.com/igorkll/mkbootable
 If you don't have enough gnubox maker features or you need a minimum image size, you can go down a level and use syslbuild directly: https://github.com/igorkll/syslbuild
+if you find a bug, please leave an issue.
+I won't ignore it and will work to solve the problem.
+If you need help, I'll be happy to help

 ## subprojects
 * syslbuild (main) - a low-level build system for custom linux distributions: https://github.com/igorkll/syslbuild